How to Clean Your Guinea Pig’s Grease Gland

 How Often Should I Clean My Guinea Pig’s Grease Gland?

-This answer really depends on how active your pet’s grease gland is, and there isn’t a set schedule in which you should clean a grease gland.
-Pet parents with boars will likely need to clean their guinea pig’s grease gland more frequently than sows, but every pet is a unique individual.
+This answer really depends on how active your pet’s grease gland is, and there isn’t a set schedule in which you should clean a guinea pig’s grease gland.
+Pet parents with boars will likely need to clean their guinea pig’s grease gland more frequently than sows, but every pet is unique.
 Regardless of whether your pet is male or female, check your guinea pig’s grease gland once a month to see how much gummed-up material is present.

 List of Supplies For Cleaning Your Guinea Pig’s Grease Gland